Turbulence-Resolving Integral Simulations for Wall-Bounded Flows

 To guide the derivation, the notation will distinguish between wall-normal and wall-parallel components.
 Using a 2D index notation, the indices correspond to the streamwise ($i=1$) and spanwise ($i=2$) directions, such that implied summation only applies over the wall-parallel directions.
 Therefore, the notation used here is $u_1=u$, $u_2=w$, and $v$ along with $x_1=x$, $x_2=z$, and $y$ for the streamwise, spanwise, and wall-normal components of velocity and position, respectively.
 The conservation equations for incompressible flow are non-dimensionalized by the height of the open-channel ($h$) and friction velocity ($u_\tau$).
 The bottom wall of the open-channel ($y=0$) is a no-slip, no-penetration boundary whereas a no-penetration, zero-vorticity boundary condition is applied at the top wall ($y=1$).
 Using this notation, the incompressible Navier-Stokes equations for conservation of mass, wall-parallel momentum and wall-normal momentum are,

-Here, $Re_\tau = \rho u_\tau h / \mu$ is the friction Reynolds number for a fluid with density $\rho$ and viscosity $\mu$. $\delta_{i1}$ is the dimensionless imposed pressure gradient that drives the flow and $p$ is the dimensionless pressure field that enforces \eqref{eq:mass}.
+Here, $Re_\tau = \rho u_\tau h / \mu$ is the friction Reynolds number for a fluid with density $\rho$ and viscosity $\mu$.
+The Kronecker delta, $\delta_{i1}$, is the dimensionless imposed pressure gradient that drives the flow and $p$ is the dimensionless pressure field that enforces \eqref{eq:mass}.

 Flow fields are integrated in the wall-normal direction and represented as zeroth and first moments, respectively,

 Thus, the zeroth moment is an unweighted wall-normal integral and the first moment is a wall-normal integral linearly weighted by wall-normal distance to favor events occurring further from the wall.
 In addition to wall-normal integration, the fields are also low-pass filtered in the wall-parallel directions, $\widetilde{\phi}$, where the filter width corresponds to the 2D grid spacing to be used for TRIS.